litespeedtech/lscache_wp/litespeed-cache/readme.txt

 = Installation =

-1. Install `LiteSpeed Web Server Enterprise` or `OpenLiteSeed`[Free].
+1. Install `LiteSpeed Web Server Enterprise` (LSWS) or `OpenLiteSeed` (OLS) [Free].

 2. Install `LiteSpeed Cache` and activate.

-3. Goto `LiteSpeed Cache` -> `Settings`, set option `Enable LiteSpeed Cache` to `Enable`.
+3. Goto `LiteSpeed Cache` -> `Settings`, make sure the option `Enable LiteSpeed Cache` is `Enable`.

+4. Enjoy!

-= Instructions for LiteSpeed Web Server Enterprise =
+= Instructions for LiteSpeed Web Server Enterprise (LSWS) =

 1. Make sure that your license includes the LSCache module enabled.
 A [2-CPU trial license with LSCache module](https://www.litespeedtech.com/products/litespeed-web-server/download/get-a-trial-license "trial license") is available for free for 15 days.

 2. The server must be configured to have caching enabled.
 If you are the server admin, [click here](https://www.litespeedtech.com/support/wiki/doku.php/litespeed_wiki:cache:common_installation#web_server_configuration).
 Otherwise request that the server admin configure the cache root for the server.

-3. In the .htaccess file for the WordPress installation, add the following:
-`<IfModule LiteSpeed>
-   CacheLookup public on
-</IfModule>`

-= Instructions for OpenLiteSpeed =
+= Instructions for OpenLiteSpeed (OLS) =

 * This integration utilizes OLS's cache module.

 * If it is a fresh OLS installation, the easiest way to integrate is to use [ols1clk](http://open.litespeedtech.com/mediawiki/index.php/Help:1-Click_Install).
 If using an existing WordPress installation, use the --wordpresspath parameter.

-* Else if OLS and WordPress are already installed, please follow the instructions [here](http://open.litespeedtech.com/mediawiki/index.php Help:How_To_Set_Up_LSCache_For_WordPress).
+* Else if OLS and WordPress are already installed, please follow the instructions [How To Set Up LSCache For WordPress](http://open.litespeedtech.com/mediawiki/index.php/Help:How_To_Set_Up_LSCache_For_WordPress).

 Additional plugin features:

 * Automatic page caching greatly improves site performance
 * Automatically purge related pages based on certain events
 * Support for HTTP/2 & HTTPS out-of-box
-* Single Site and Multi Site support
+* Single Site and Multi Sites support
 * Supports WooCommerce and bbPress
-* Has an API system that enables other plugins to easily integrate with the cache plugin.
+* Simple API system that enables other plugins to easily integrate with cache and operate cache functionalities.
-* Can cache desktop and mobile views separately
+* Cache desktop and mobile views separately
-* Allows configuration for do-not-cache by URI, Categories, Tags, Cookies, and User Agents
+* Do-not-cache configuration by URI, Categories, Tags, Cookies, and User Agents
 * Works with LiteSpeed Web ADC in clustered environments.
+* Smart preload crawler with support to SEO friendly sitemap
+* Nice looking :)

 = Known Compatible Plugins =